advancedroboticsaws/angel/README.md

 This is a guiding repository that gives you basic instructions to test and drive our robot system, **angel** for this case.
 Required firmwares and programs are all included in this repository.
 **Please go through this document very carefully.**
-In addition, this repository is also designated to store angel's design files, including system block diagram, schematic of electronic components and CAD files, etc.
+In addition, this repository is also designated to store angel's design files, including system block diagram, schematics of electronic components and CAD files, etc.
 They are placed in the **/hardware_design** folder.

 ## Table of contents